A Hazardous Materials Endorsement (HAZMAT) authorizes the operation of any vehicle carrying hazardous materials.

 On May 5, 2003, the U.S. Department of Transportation, Federal Motor Carrier Safety Administration (FMCSA) and TSA published regulations under the USA PATRIOT Act of 2001 requiring all commercial motor vehicle operators to submit fingerprints and pass a TSA criminal background check to obtain a security clearance from TSA before issuance of a CDL that includes a HAZMAT endorsement:

 - Applicants for a HAZMAT endorsement (including some applicants exchanging an out-of-state license that contains a HAZMAT endorsement) will be required to obtain a security clearance from TSA before issuance of a HAZMAT endorsement.
-Applicants must obtain an Oregon Driver License before contacting the TSA Agent to begin the criminal background check.

 - HAZMAT endorsement holders must obtain a security clearance every five years to retain their HAZMAT endorsement.